We will consider human-computer interactions from several perspectives:

 Navbar enable a menu similar to what user are familiar with in desktop applications.
 In essence, the navbar help to enable the idea of web apps.
 The combination of navbar and drop-downs can make the web app have functionality similar to desktop application.

-Modal widows grap focus and force the user to respond.
+Modal widows grabs focus and forces the user to respond.
 They are good for alerting the user before deleting a database entry.
 But modal’s should be used with caution.
 If you find yourself writing a modal with just one button, I suggest reconsidering your design.
 A notice might be better or at least have a check box with “do not show again.”
 Modal’s or overlays are also used to show expanded views.
 Accordions are good for concealing and revealing detail information in a list.

 The API listed below add interactions techniques to most modern browsers.
 Google Chrome browser supports all of the API: